-- Federal capital loss carryovers (if previously deducted for Wisconsin). - Adjustments required as a result of changes made to the Internal Revenue Code after December 31, 1996, other than the changes made by P.L.
-105-33 and P.L.
-105-34, which don't apply for Wisconsin.
+- Federal capital loss carryovers (if previously deducted for Wisconsin). - Adjustments required as a result of changes made to the Internal Revenue Code after December 31, 1997, which don't apply for Wisconsin. - Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of income and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin tax-option status.

-- Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of income and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin taxoption status. - Line 4.
-Subtractions From Federal Income Complete Schedule W, page 2, and enter the total.
+■ Line 4.
+Subtractions From Federal Income - Complete Schedule W, page 2, and enter the total.